8 Ways to Prepare for Your Next Tour

 • Equipment Bookings: The same rule applies for backline gear and lighting.
 Booking early secures the gear you actually want and helps you avoid unexpected price hikes.
 The rental houses will have more patience with budget when it's not a last minute rush, and may be more likely to find some wiggle room on pricing.

 • Insurance: Make sure you have liability insurance to provide to both rental houses and venues.
 With venues and travel still in flux, this can save you a massive headache.
+It’s no fun to be scrounging for event insurance 24hrs before bus call.

 Pro Tip: Make a list of every item that needs renting (truck, lights, sound gear, etc.) and try to book at least 2–3 months ahead.
 This can protect you from last-minute shortages or unexpected delays.